Residential Tenancies Act 1986

 2. all payments of rent paid by or on behalf of the tenant, sufficient to enable the landlord to comply within a reasonable time with any request made by the tenant under section 29(3); and

-1. any amount by way of bond paid by or on behalf of the tenant on or after 1 May 1996.
+1. the type and amount of any bond paid by or on behalf of the tenant on or after 1 May 1996.

 1. The records must be kept for 7 tax years after the tax year to which they relate.